Available in VPC

 ]

-(In the Ncloud Kubernetes Service for NAVER Cloud Platform, pod-eviction-timeout is set to 5 minutes.)
+(In the Ncloud Kubernetes Service on the NAVER Cloud Platform, pod-eviction-timeout is set to 5 minutes.)

-You can use the kubectl drain command to safely evict pods from a node before performing various tasks, such as node kernel update, infrastructure maintenance, etc. Safely evicted pod containers can be terminated gracefully.
+To safely evict pods from a node before performing various tasks, such as node kernel update, infrastructure maintenance, etc., use the kubectl drain command.
+Safely evicted pod containers can be ended through graceful termination.

 Certain system pods in a node can't be removed with the kubectl drain command.

-For more information about unremovable pods, see kubectl drain.
+For more information about undeletable pods, see kubectl drain.

-The following describes how to evict pods from a worker node using the kubectl drain command.
+To evict pods from a worker node using the kubectl drain command:

-1. Run the command shown below to check the node from which you want to evict pods.
+- To check the node from which you want to evict pods, run the command shown below.

 $ kubectl --kubeconfig $KUBE_CONFIG get nodes